mrkahfi/mobile_bricks/app_scaffolding/__brick__/doc/handbook.md

 1. **Presentation Layer.** This layer is responsible to present data (widget) to screen and handle user interaction.
 This layer includes **_widgets_**, and their **_controllers_** and **_states_**.
 2. **Application Layer.** This layer is optional.
 This layer holds **_services_** that can be used to bridge the presentation layer with the domain layer in order to serve data that the controller needs.
-3. **Domain Layer. **Contains domain models called entities.
+3. **Domain Layer.** Contains domain models called entities.
 Entities are objects that hold data that can be used for the presentation layer.
 This layer includes: **_Entity_** classes, which the UI needs to consume.
 4. **Data Layer**.
 This layer includes both **_repositories_** and the **_models_** that represent objects that need to be sent to or received from the data sources (local or remote).
 There is repositories in this layer that can be used to :
     1. Isolate domain models (entities) from the implementation details of the data sources in the data layer.
-    2. Convert data transfer objects (response) to validated entities that are understood by the domain layer.
+    2. Map data transfer objects (response) to validated entities that are understood by the domain layer.
     3. (optionally) perform operations such as data caching.

 ## Project Structure

 * The project structure follows _“Feature-First”_ architecture by default, whereby the feature folders are placed on top of the layer folders.
 This means that every feature has its own “presentation”, “application”, “domain”, and “data” folder underneath.